nozloy/to-do-app/README.md

 - [React.js](https://reactjs.org/) - A JavaScript library for building user interfaces.
 - [TailWindCSS](https://tailwindcss.com/) - A utility-first CSS framework packed with classes like flex, pt-4, text-center and rotate-90 that can be composed to build any design, directly in your markup.
+- [Zustand](https://github.com/pmndrs/zustand/) - A small, fast and scalable bearbones state-management solution using simplified flux principles.
+Has a comfy api based on hooks, isn't boilerplatey or opinionated.

 ## Project structure